wlerin/feralfilehosting/Feral Wiki/Software/Teamspeak 3 server/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Software/Teamspeak%203%20server/9.png)

-Notes:
+**Notes:**

-On a default installation your are limited to 32 clients.
+On a default installation your are limited to `32` clients.
 This is more than enough for a few friends and more.
-If you require more you can apply for a **Not for Profit License** and use up to 512 clients.
+If you require more you can apply for a **Not for Profit License** and use up to `512` clients.

 [Teamspeak Not for Profit License](http://forum.teamspeak.com/showthread.php/48339-How-to-obtain-a-Non-Profit-License-%28NPL%29-and-Increase-Your-Virtual-Servers-Slots)

-If you cannot connect then check the logs  *******0.log** in **~/private/teamspeak/logs**.
-If you do not see the IP or ports you configured then to you have either not created the ts3server.ini properly or edited the start script correctly.
+If you cannot connect then check the logs in `~/private/teamspeak/logs`.
+If you do not see the IP or ports you configured then to you have either not created the `ts3server.ini` properly or edited the start script correctly.
 Check over those steps again then stop the server and restart it.

 To stop/restart the server for any reason you use the commands start / stop / restart